After booking Petrofac as operator, UK player to use Stena rig for North Sea well

 At the time, the firm informed that the spud date for the well 13/23c-SP2 was expected in the third quarter of 2022.

-In an update on Monday, i3 Energy revealed that it has entered into a contract with Petrofac under which the oilfield services player will provide well engineering, operations management and operator services for the drilling of the Serenity appraisal well on the UK North Sea Licence P.2358 in Block 13/23c.
+In an update on Monday, i3 Energy revealed that it had entered into a contract with Petrofac under which the oilfield services player would provide well engineering, operations management and operator services for the drilling of the Serenity appraisal well on the UK North Sea Licence P.2358 in Block 13/23c.